-On the one hand you have arguably the most memorable and immersive cultural experience on offer to trekkers, a living breathing Buddhist culture that’s been protected from the ravages of the outside world for centuries in its hidden and well protected valley.
-On the other you have one of the most scenically spectacular and diverse wilderness treks available, complete with the majestic peak of Manaslu standing in serene splendor over the surrounding landscape.
-In combination the two comprise quite possibly the most complete and rewarding experience currently available to the trekking community, a tour de force of the very best that Nepal has to offer.
+On the one hand, you have arguably the most memorable and immersive cultural experience on offer to trekkers, a living breathing Buddhist culture that’s been protected from the ravages of the outside world for centuries in its hidden and well-protected valley.
+On the other, you have one of the most scenically spectacular and diverse wilderness treks available, complete with the majestic peak of Manaslu standing in serene splendor over the surrounding landscape.
+In combination, the two comprise quite possibly the most complete and rewarding experience currently available to the trekking community, a tour de force of the very best that Nepal has to offer.

-The trek begins by following the banks of the Budhi Gandaki, tracking back and forth across the river in spectacular fashion via spidery suspension bridges through to the threshold of Tsum Valley.
-Beautiful views of the Ganesh Himal and Siringi Himal ranges unfold as the trail leads towards Lopka, while from Chhokoang Paro onward the lush landscapes give way to the alpine regions of the valley and the cultural time capsule that the local Tibetan community represents, with its numerous Buddhist retreats, monuments, and the general air of spirituality that pervades the entire valley's atmosphere - a night spent at one of the monasteries adds even further to the sense of wonder and mystique.
+The Manaslu Tsum valley trek begins by following the banks of the Budhi Gandaki, tracking back and forth across the river in spectacular fashion via spidery suspension bridges through to the threshold of Tsum Valley.
+Beautiful views of the Ganesh Himal and Siringi Himal ranges unfold as the trail leads towards Lopka, while from Chhokoang Paro onward the lush landscapes give way to the alpine regions of the valley and the cultural time capsule that the local Tibetan community represents, with its numerous Buddhist retreats, monuments, and the general air of spirituality that pervades the entire valley's atmosphere-a night spent at one of the monasteries adds even further to the sense of wonder and mystique.
 The return leg through the valley affords trekkers the opportunity to visit Ganesh Himal Base Camp and its glorious outlook before the trail heads back to the Budhi Gandaki.

-The path leads up and onward towards mighty Manaslu through dense jungle and by ancient mani walls until it breaks free of the semi-tropic environment and enters the cooler climate of the mid valley, where time spent acclimating at Sama Gaon allows for basic rest, a climb to Manaslu Base camp, or a less challenging outing to Pungen Gompa and its scenic setting.
+The path leads up and onward towards mighty Manaslu through dense jungle and by ancient mani walls until it breaks free of the semi-tropic environment and enters the cooler climate of the mid-valley, where time spent acclimating at Sama Ganu allows for basic rest, a climb to Manaslu Base camp, or a less challenging outing to Pungen Gompa and its scenic setting.
 The village of Samdo a day's further march along also offers a day hike along an ancient trail to the border with neighboring Tibet.
-After a night at Dharamsala (4460m) the trek climaxes with the rewarding achievement of cresting at Larkya La (5160m) before descending to Bhimthang and finally Dharapani for the return journey to either Kathmandu or Pokhara.
+After a night at Dharamsala (4460m) the trek climaxes with the rewarding achievement of cresting at Larkya La (5106m) before descending to Bhimthang and finally Dharapani for the return journey to either Kathmandu or Pokhara.

-It's ready and waiting for you to explore, and Nepal Trekking Experts is the ideal agency to arrange this amazing trek on your behalf, because the entire region is home territory for most of our staff —no one even comes close to being as familiar with all nuances of the area as we proudly are.
-So get in touch with us and see what we can do to get you on the trail to Tsum Valley and Manaslu.
-Whether it's our well-planned stock route, or one of your own designs, we can make it happen for you.
+It's ready and waiting for you to explore, and Nepal Trekking Experts is the ideal agency to arrange this amazing trek on your behalf because the entire region is home territory for most of our staff—no one even comes close to being as familiar with all nuances of the area as we proudly are.
+So, get in touch with us and see what we can do to get you on the trail to Tsum Valley and Manaslu.
+Whether it's our well-planned stock route or one of your own designs, we can make it happen for you.

-Day 01: Welcome you at the Airport & transfer to your Hotel.
+Day 01: Welcome you at the Airport & transfer to your hotel.

 Day 02: Free day for trekking preparation